Madeline Kingsbury case: Adam Fravel murder trial begins

 Police tracked his movements on traffic cameras.
 They told him flat out in the video that his timeline did not make sense.

-And the string of text messages, they told Fravel, also appeared suspicious, appearing like "bread crumbs" he was leaving to cover his tracks.
+They told Fravel that the string of text messages also appeared suspicious, like "bread crumbs" he was leaving to cover his tracks.
 But he denied having anything to do with Maddi’s disappearance or having any idea what happened to her.

 In opening statements, the prosecution told jurors they’d hear testimony from Maddi’s friends alleging that Fravel was abusive.
 One will tell them of being on a FaceTime call with Maddi and seeing Fravel yell at her and then hit her with an open hand.

 They’ll also hear that Maddi ended the relationship, and was moving out.
-And that she’d recently begun a new relationship that had already grown intimate.
+She had also recently begun a new relationship that had already grown intimate.

 But in its opening statement, the defense told jurors that "this is a case about tunnel vision, about revisionist history and about secret truths."